harnishdesign/iDocs/README.md

 iDocs is free one page documentation html template built with Bootstrap 4.
 Which helps you to create your offline and online documentation for your themes, templates, plugins and software.

 ## Demo:
-Click this link for a live demo : <a href="http://demo.harnishdesign.net/html/idocs/demos.html">Find a Demo here</a>
+Click this link for a live demo : <a href="http://demo.harnishdesign.net/html/idocs/demos.html">View a Demo here</a>

 ## How to Use:
-You can read details documentation here - <a href="http://demo.harnishdesign.net/html/idocs/help/">Find Documentation Here</a>
+You can read details documentation here - <a href="http://demo.harnishdesign.net/html/idocs/help/">View Documentation Here</a>

-## Links
+## Bugs and Issues
-Please ask general questions through the official site article comment area for the template is at <a href="http://www.harnishdesign.net/idocs-one-page-documentation-html-template/">Find Here</a>.
+Have an issue with this template? <a href="https://github.com/harnishdesign/iDocs/issues">Open a new issue here</a> OR Leave a comment on the <a href="http://www.harnishdesign.net/idocs-one-page-documentation-html-template/">template overview page at Harnish Design</a>.

 ## Credits:
 <ul>